 They are working hard this Christmas season in their endless war against Christians/Christmas from how the many ways that Christmas is celebrated, including the events, sights and sounds of the holiday.
 For some reason, the sound of Christmas to anti-Christian ideologues is the equivalent of nails raking across a chalkboard.
 My response:

 To that I say, joyful noise.
-Turn it up, turn it up!
+Turn it up, turn it up as the clock ticks off the remaining hours of 2018.

 Speaking of which anti-Christian/anti-Christmas ideologues have zeroed in this year on the all-time favorite and Christmas classic, “Baby, It’s Cold Outside” written in 1944 by songwriter, Frank Loesser.